AI-Intern2025/RAGpedia/README.md

 ## 🧩 Flexibility

 - Frontend-agnostic: use with any React/Vue dashboard, bot, or mobile app
-- Returns rich Markdown responses, including image and table links
+- Returns rich Markdown responses, including images, tables and code snippets
 - Can be used as a plugin in enterprise/internal tooling

 ---